Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Drug interactions present different considerations for each compound.
 DSIP has minimal known drug interactions due to its peptide structure and rapid metabolism, though patients taking anticoagulants should exercise caution due to potential injection site bleeding.
 Melatonin interacts with several medications, including blood thinners, immunosuppressants, and diabetes medications, requiring careful monitoring and potential dose adjustments.

 DSIP pricing reflects its status as a research peptide available primarily through compounding pharmacies and specialized telehealth providers.
 Monthly costs typically range from $150-300 depending on dosage requirements and provider pricing structures.
-Most insurance plans do not cover DSIP as it lacks FDA approval for sleep disorders, making patient cost considerations particularly important.
+Most insurance plans don't cover DSIP as it lacks FDA approval for sleep disorders, making patient cost considerations particularly important.

 DSIP sleep peptide through FormBlends, a physician-supervised telehealth clinic, offers competitive pricing at $180-220 per month for typical dosing protocols.
 This includes physician consultation, prescription management, and pharmaceutical-grade peptide preparation in an FDA-registered compounding facility.
 The cost reflects the specialized handling requirements and individualized dosing protocols necessary for optimal therapeutic outcomes.